AmbireTech/adex-protocol/README.md

 The entire flow is as follows:

-1. The advertiser (demand side) starts a [campaign](#campaigns) with a total budget and certain parameters (ad units, targeting, min/max price per impression/click/etc.); this translates to opening an [OUTPACE channel](#ocean-based-unidirectional-trust-less-payment-channel-outpace); at this point the advertiser delegates two validators: one that represents them (advertiser-side [validator](#validator-stack)), and one that represents publishers (publisher-side [validator](#validator-stack)).
+1. The advertiser (demand side) starts a [campaign](#campaigns) with a total budget and certain parameters (ad units, targeting, min/max price per impression/click/etc.); this translates to opening an [OUTPACE channel](#ocean-based-unidirectional-trust-less-payment-channel-outpace); at this point the advertiser delegates two validators: one that represents them (advertiser-side [validator](#validator-stack)), and one that represents the publishers (publisher-side [validator](#validator-stack)).
+With SSPs, only one validator can be used (advertiser-side) and plug the SSPs directly into it as well.
+The trust assumptions are the same because the SSPs themselves act like a publisher-side validator.
 2. Validator(s) have to accept that they're nominated for this channel (and prove that they're available) by broadcasting a signed message to the other validator(s).
-3. Publishers will query their own validator(s) for available demand (active channels) every time someone opens their website/app; the query will happen on the client side (in the browser/app), much like header bidding; the [AdEx AdView](#adview) will select one of those bids and relay that selection to the validators.
+3. Direct publishers will query their own validator(s) for available demand (active channels) every time someone opens their website/app; the query will happen on the client side (in the browser/app), much like header bidding; In the case of connection to a direct publisher, the [AdEx AdView](#adview) will select one of those bids and relay that selection to the validators; with SSPs this is done by the oRTB.
 4. The AdView will generate events (impressions, clicks, page closed, etc.) and send them to the validators.
 5. The events will be reflected by the validators, creating a new state; each valid impression event is turned into a micropayment to a publisher; publishers will be immediately able to use that state to withdraw their earnings.
-6. Should the publisher decide to withdraw their earnings, they can withdraw from any number of channels at once.
+6. Should the direct publisher decide to withdraw their earnings, they can withdraw from any number of channels at once.
-7. As long as the state keeps advancing, publishers have a constant guarantee of their revenue; should the state stop advancing properly, publishers can immediately stop serving ads (see [campaign health](#campaign-health) and [Campaign health vs refusal to sign](#campaign-health-vs-refusal-to-sign)).
+7. As long as the state keeps advancing, direct publishers and SSPs have a constant guarantee of their revenue; should the state stop advancing properly, publishers can immediately stop serving ads (see [campaign health](#campaign-health) and [Campaign health vs refusal to sign](#campaign-health-vs-refusal-to-sign)).

 The benefits of this approach are: